My Venture Into Asperger’s

 The Aspie Quiz.

 After studying this condition for a good while I took the Aspie Quiz.
-The Quiz is a pre-diognostic tool to help determine if you might be autistic.
+The Quiz is intended as a pre-diognostic tool to help determine if you might be autistic.
 The quiz is a group of 50 questions that are rated on a scale of 1 to 6.
-The answers to the questions are grouped in various categories including: Talent, Perceptions, Communications, Relationships, and Social skills.
+The answers to the questions are grouped in various categories including Talent, Perceptions, Communications, Relationships, and Social skills.

 The basic results of the quiz are that I have both neurodiverse and neurotypical traits.
 That is, like my deafness, I am in between two worlds.
 I am probably described at a highly functioning Aspie.
 That is, the neurodiverse side of me has not greatly impeded my ability to function in the neurotypical world.